FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/CFT_services_in_COBOL/_index.md

     "title": "About Transfer CFT services in COBOL", "linkTitle": "Using services in COBOL",
     "weight": "320"
-}This book begins with **this topic** which provides information about using the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> services in COBOL.
+}This book begins with this topic which provides information about using the Transfer CFT{{< TransferCFT/componentshortname  >}} services in COBOL.

-The programming interface is implemented by the calling application module link, with the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> interface function module or modules.
+The programming interface is implemented by the calling application module link, with the Transfer CFT{{< TransferCFT/componentshortname  >}} interface function module or modules.

 The library of modules supplied provides everything programmers can require.

 This library also contains a programming example and the following COPY
 CLAUSE: CFTAPI
-to be included in the application which uses the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> programming interfaces.
+to be included in the application which uses the Transfer CFT{{< TransferCFT/componentshortname  >}} programming interfaces.

 <span id="Call Syntax"></span>